 1/4 onion, diced

 1 clove garlic, finely minced

 1 package Hokto White Beech Mushroom, ends trimmed

 2 tablespoons of heavy cream

 1. Let steaks sit on counter for 15 minutes to take off the chill.
-Pat the steaks very dry, brush each side with the oil and season generously with salt and pepper.
+Pat the steaks until dry, brush each side with the oil and season generously with salt and pepper.

-3. Heat a clean frying pan with the butter over medium heat.
-When the butter starts bubbling, add the onion and saute for 1 minute.
-Add in the garlic and saute for an additional 30 seconds.
+3. Heat a clean frying pan with butter over medium heat.
+When the butter starts bubbling, add onion and sauté for 1 minute then add in garlic and sauté for an additional 30 seconds.